 And when you get it right, there are proven, quantifiable results.
 One of our FTSE 500 clients that we worked with last year totally changed the way that they were working with their senior EAs , encouraging them to proactively look at where they could add value and take on more responsibility.
 They introduced a culture of getting comfortable with being uncomfortable and expanding their boundaries and authority.
 Every EA had training from finance, marketing, and HR, as well as one-to-one training with their executives on how the executive wanted to be communicated with, what the executive’s goals and KPIs were for the year and what the business’s 2, 5 & 10 year plans were.
 The result: a 28% average increase in productivity.

 It no longer makes sense for your assistant to be reactive; waiting for direction and tasks with little authority, influence or input.

 You need a proactive administrative business partner, who actively contributes to the business partnership, understands and supports the business strategy, and meets and sets expectations and deadlines.

 Today is Administrative Professionals Day.
-In the 10 years that I have been celebrating this day of recognition for the world’s admins it is probably the most extraordinary that most of us will ever experience.
+In the 10 years I have been celebrating this day of recognition for the world’s admins it is probably the most extraordinary that most of us will ever experience.
 The rules of business just changed totally and nothing is certain.
-Give yourself a fighting chance – spending just 10 minutes a day with your Assistant, will give you back 50-80% of your time.
+Give yourself a fighting chance – spending just 10 minutes a day with your assistant, will give you back 50-80% of your time.